c-elliott96/hackernews/README.md

   Start work on `/from`, which is reached by clicking the `past` link in the nav menu.
 Need to figure out how to create that list of stories.

+* [2024-08-21 Wed]

+  I've added a lot in this round of code changes.
+Too much to really document without spending a lot of time doing so.
+Iirc, most of the changes were related to getting some kind of views for all the navigation headers, and then a lot went into figuring out how to create the comment hierarchy for a given story.

+  Something I've noticed is that when I render the HTML given to us by HN API for a comment Item, Tailwindcss is styling the HTML elements we render with the preflight configs.
+This breaks the styling in a variety of ways.
+  Unfortunately, we still want the styling we've manually applied, but not the preflights.
+I haven't found an easy way to remedy this, so this item should be a TODO for down the line.

+  Another issue is load times for large (> ~ 30 total) comment trees is pretty abysmal.
+This is due to the fact that I am making a new request for each level in a hierarchy.
+We are still taking advantage of threading all the "kids" of a particular item (using `ApplicationController::get_items_from_ids`), but each level of comments still has to wait on the previous.
+For large comment trees, this is _slow_.
+Without using a database, I am not sure how resolve this issue.

+  I have a massive amount of `# TODO` comments in the code.
+Eventually I'll need to address them.
+I also need to refactor a _lot_.
+For example, I've made it so the `views/shared/_items` partial has a ton of `if` blocks to determine small styling details based on whether it's rendered in the main list of Items or a detail view of an item (with comments).

 ---